StarGate01/FiveMumblePatchset/README.md

 If needed, adjust the toolchain paths in `setup.bat` and `ffmpeg/build.sh`.

 Run `setup.bat`.
-This will apply a few patches to the build toolchains and generate the missing Visual Studio projects by invoking CMake and the botan build tool.
-It will also compile FFmpeg using Msys2 and MSVC.
+This will apply a few patches to the build toolchains and generate the missing Visual Studio projects by invoking CMake or other build tools.
 Then open the Visual Studio Solution.
 Compile the `libfivemumble` or `testapp` project.

 ## Subprojects and how they are generated

-- ffmpeg (autotools)
+- ffmpeg (autotools) (Requires Msys2)
 - botan (python)
 - enet (VS)
 - fmt (CMake)